ylgrgyq/resilience-for-clojure/README.md

   (resilience/recover log-unexpected-exception-and-return-a-fallback-value))
 ```

-There's not much difference between them.
+But we did admit that there's not much difference between this two ways.
 Usually you can just choose any one style of them and stick on it.

 ### Registry